Q-Technologies/puppet-sumo/README.md

 # sumo

-Install and configure the Sumo Logic collector install using local software distribution.
+Install and configure the Sumo Logic collector on Linux and Windows using local software distribution.
 Providing more control over lifecycle.

 #### Table of Contents